-How to use Google Broadcast
+How to broadcast using Google Assistant

-There's not much extra you need to set up to start broadcasting - most of it will probably have been set up when you got your smart speakers.
+There's not much extra you need to set up to start broadcasting - most of it will probably have been set up when you got your smart speaker(s).

-You just need two or more Google Home speakers, all on the same Wi-Fi network and with someone's Google account signed in on each of them.
+You just need two or more Google Home speakers on the same Wi-Fi network and with someone's Google account signed in on each of them.

-When you do a broadcast, though, it's worth noting that it will play on all speakers that are signed into the same Google account as the speaker you're speaking into - except the one you're speaking into of course.
-You can also broadcast from Google Assistant on your phone.
+When you do a broadcast, though, it's worth noting that it will play on all speakers that are signed into the same Google account as the speaker you're speaking into - except the one you're speaking into, of course.

 Google Broadcast commands to try